agiledev-students-fall2023/2-git-workflow-practice-hasiburratul/README.md

 **Comment from Swostik Pati**: This comprehensive article brilliantly encapsulates the dynamic landscape of software development, making it a must-read for anyone aspiring to stay ahead of the curve in the tech industry.

-## Basil Ahmed's Comment:

-The article he's shared gives us a broad perspective of the newest tech that we are using in the real world.
+**Basil Ahmed's Comment**: The article he's shared gives us a broad perspective of the newest tech that we are using in the real world.
 This article is a fantastic source for anyone to keep track of how the AI is taking over the tech world.